 - Generate your map print copies via the Export as PDF menu in Condes.
 Include an All Controls map for you to put out/collect controls with.

 - Generate the Route Gadget maps.
 This is via Export, Export maps and courses via Bitmap.
+Change File Type to JPG.
 Change the print resolution to 300dpi.
 Generate 2 map files.
 One Blank Map, and one All Controls.

 - Generate one last file for Route Gadget.
 Back in Condes, go to Export, Event Data, and change the version to 2.0 (3.0 will have been saved by default for the version above), then Select All.
 Save this version of the course data as something different, eg: Course data for Route Gadget.